Henley Cay, St. John

 Located off St Johns North Shore and within sight of Caneel Bay Resort lies a tiny island with some world-class snorkeling.

 Most of St Johns top snorkeling spots are convenient to beaches, parking and trails.
 Unlike Waterlemon Cay or the little cay off of Trunk Bay Beach or Cinnamon Bay Beach …Henley Cay requires a boat or kayak.
-Many of the charters will stop at Henley; but we chose VI Ecotours 5 hr Henley Cay kayak, hike and snorkel adventure out of Honeymoon Bay and the Honeymoon Beach Watersports “shack” that they manage.
+Many of the day charters will stop at Henley.

-The 30 minute paddle over to Henley Cay delivers a bit of adventure and some tremendous views of St John’s North Shore beaches, Lovango Cay and the East End of St Thomas.
-Once there you’ll go ashore on a tiny crescent of sand and pebble beach in the protected western cove of Henley.
+Kayaking requires a 30 minute paddle over to Henley Cay across the very strong current of Durloe Channel!!!!
+Once there, visitors will find a bit of adventure and some tremendous views of St John’s North Shore beaches, Lovango Cay and the East End of St Thomas.
+You’ll go ashore on a tiny crescent of sand and pebble beach in the protected western cove of Henley.

 Henley Cay Underwater 360 | VR Image